a passageway for players to access the ground at a football field

 A running bounce (or simply bounce) occurs when a player – while running – bounces the ball on the ground and back into their hands.
 The rules of football state that a player running on the field with the ball must take a running bounce or touch the football on the ground at least once every fifteen metres, irrespective of whether the player is running in a straight line or otherwise.
 If they run too far without taking a bounce the umpire will signal running too far by rolling their clenched fists around each other, and will pay a free kick to the opposition at the position where the player oversteps his limit.
 While the distance of 15m is explicit in the rules, the lack of markings on the ground makes it impossible for umpires to accurately judge these free kicks.

+Regular watchers of football generally have a feel for the average time between running bounces which "feels right", and umpires usually penalise players when they exceed this by more than a few steps.
 Instead of executing a running bounce, players may bend over and touch the ball onto the ground.
 It must be touched with both hands or a free kick will be rewarded to the opposing team.
 This has the disadvantage of taking much longer, increasing the risk of being tackled by an opponent, but it has the advantage of reducing the risk of making a bad bounce and dropping the ball.
 This technique is often used on rainy days when the mud or water on the ground makes a regulation bounce much more difficult, but is also used by some players, particularly in lower levels, who have yet to master the running bounce.

 rubbed out